 If you are an owner of a restricted or dangerous dog please contact Council on 4974 2000.

 What to do if I move address or change my details

 Pet owners should make sure that their contact information listed on the NSW Companion Animals Register is always up to date and current – if your pet goes missing, you can't be contacted if your information is out of date.

 This can be completed online at the NSW Pet Registry or by completing the Change of address (PDF) form form within 14 days.

 Do you love to take your pooch out and about?
 Did you know dogs are now allowed in kerbside outdoor dining areas.

 - Stay on the ground

 - Have the restaurant owner's permission.

 There are also plenty of Leash free areas in Newcastle.

-Department of Local Government frequency asked questions (pdf) brochure is available if you require any further information or alternatively contact your local Council.
+Department of Local Government frequency asked questions (PDF) brochure is available if you require any further information or contact us on 4974 2000.